Geology of Siccar Point and Pease Bay - an excursion

 Locality P, Pease Bay [NT 795 712]

 Parking for visitors is available at the caravan site free of charge.
-The Upper Old Red Sandstone and conformably overlying Lower Carboniferous Cementstones exposed in the cliffs and along the foreshore at the northern end of Pease Bay dip northwestwards at between 15–20° (Figure 1.1).
+The Upper Old Red Sandstone and conformably overlying Lower Carboniferous Cementstones exposed in the cliffs and along the foreshore at the northern end of Pease Bay dip northwestwards at between 15 and 20° (Figure 1.1).
 The sediments were deposited within the fault-bounded Oldhamstocks Basin on the northeast flank of the Southern Uplands.
 The age of the succession is poorly constrained and the Upper Old Red Sandstone here could be early Carboniferous in age.

 The Old Red Sandstone consists of erosively based, multilateral and multistoried fining-upward sequences up to 4 m thick, composed of sandstone and siltstone.
 A lag of shale and siltstone intraclasts, with occasional small quartz pebbles and granules overlies the erosive base.
 Reworked calcrete nodules occur in channel lags higher in the succession.
 The sandstones above are predominantly pale red to maroon, locally mottled, fine to coarse-grained, immature and poorly sorted feldspathic arenites containing a patchy dolomite cement.
 Locally there is evidence of displacement along small faults and fractures.
 A small non-marine bivalve has been recovered from the sandstones at the northern end of Pease Bay.
 The sandstones contain mainly trough cross-bedding and show an overall fining-upward trend.
 Fine-grained, better sorted, friable white sands with well rounded grains are locally developed within the coarser-grained cross-bedded sands.
 These are interpreted as deflation deposits on the top of fluvial channel sand bars.
 The sandstones are sharply overlain by grey to purple overbank siltstones and silty mudstones showing red and green mottles and lenses, reflecting the oxidation state of the iron they contain.
 Some of the green mottles have carbonaceous plant material at their centres which gave rise to local reducing conditions within a predominantly oxidising environment.
 More extensive lenses probably owe their origin to shifts in position of the palaeo-watertable.
 The siltstones are mostly ripple cross-laminated, and increase in abundance towards the top of the Old Red Sandstone succession where the sandstones and siltstones become noticeably less red in colour.
 Here they are interbedded with hard, red to black calcrete which occurs in a number of forms according to its position in the succession.

 Prominent calcretes first appear at the northern end of the small fault-controlled bay north of Pease Bay beach, as deep red to maroon and black nodules and thin nodular lenses, sometimes containing pedogenic tubules (rootlets).
-Higher up, the calcrete forms more continuous beds up tot m thick, the most mature containing irregular lenses of chert.
+Higher up, the calcrete forms more continuous beds up to 1 m thick, the most mature containing irregular lenses of chert.
 They show a gradual increase in maturity towards the top of the succession (Figure 1.1A), and even within individual calcretes there is often a vertical variation in the dominant form.
 Reworked calcretes are commonly concentrated on cross-bed foresets, at the base of sets and along the base of channel sands.
 In places long pedogenic tubules extend down through foresets for distances of more than 50 cm.

 Because of their resistance to weathering the calcretes stand proud of the softer host rocks producing a typical knobbly surface texture, and unlike modern calcretes they have been dolomitized.
 The calcretes formed by leaching of carbonate from the upper part of the soil profile and its reprecipitation lower down.
 For extensive calcretes to develop extended periods of non-deposition are required, together with a warm, dry climate where the rainfall is not too seasonally peaked otherwise the carbonate may be leached from the soil profile.
 Geochemical analysis of selected calcretes and cementstones indicate that they formed from saline pore fluids (<100 ppm strontium).

-Thin, laterally persistent cementstones also begin to make their appearance towards the top of the succession (Figure 1.3A), which includes a well developed ripple cross-laminated, internally scoured lacustrine siltstone, located immediately below a thin, erasively-based cementstone breccia (Figure 1.3)B, (Figure 1.4).
-This breccia, C.20 cm thick, was formerly regarded as the lithological Devonian–Carboniferous boundary.
+Thin, laterally persistent cementstones also begin to make their appearance towards the top of the succession (Figure 1.3A), which includes a well developed ripple cross-laminated, internally scoured lacustrine siltstone, located immediately below a thin, erosively-based cementstone breccia (Figure 1.3)B, (Figure 1.4).
+This breccia, c.20 cm thick, was formerly regarded as the lithological Devonian–Carboniferous boundary.
 It contains flat, angular clasts of cementstone, laminated calcretized cementstone (?algal), pieces of carbonized wood and fish scales.
 The clasts are locally imbricate and cemented by ferroan dolomite giving the rock a distinctive yellowish-brown colour.
 The breccia now forms part of the Tyninghame Formation (Figure 1.3)B and is thought to have been deposited on the dried-up bed of a lake, scoured by a major, but short-lived flood event that reworked and locally transported some of the dried-up lake bed material.
 Above the breccia is a thin, hard calcareous bed containing the bivalve Sanguinolites, recording the first fully marine conditions in the succession.
 Above, carbonaceous-rich, laminated siltstones and cementstones, some containing fish scales, fish spines and plant material, are composed of impure ferroan dolomite, pale grey in colour, and very hard and flinty.
-They consist of laminated cementstones of probable primary origin, and concretionary cement-stones of early diagenetic origin.
+They consist of laminated cementstones of probable primary origin, and concretionary cementstones of early diagenetic origin.
 The latter type require pauses in sedimentation of hundreds of thousands of years for their formation, and unlike the cementstones 20 km to the south in the Tweed embayment, they are not associated with evaporite minerals.

 At the northern end of the wave-cut platform, overlooking the entrance to Cove Harbour, a 47 m thick composite channel sandbody called the Horse Roads or Horse Road Sandstone cuts down into the underlying rippled siltstones (Figure 1.3B).
 It is an argillaceous-rich, medium to coarse-grained sandstone with locally developed large brownish ironstone concretions which can be traced at intervals in the cliff face above the foreshore.
 Internally the sandstone is complex, containing trough cross-bedding, ripple cross-lamination, horizontal laminations, channelling and scouring, and locally deformed and overturned cross-bed foresets.
-Immediately north of the sandstone the Cove Fault downthrows strata some goo m to the north, bringing in younger formations of the Strathclyde Group.
+Immediately north of the sandstone the Cove Fault downthrows strata some 900 m to the north, bringing in younger formations of the Strathclyde Group.

 The Old Red Sandstone succession at Pease Bay was deposited by southwesterly flowing, distal sandy braided rivers, suggesting a source area, possibly including granite, somewhere in the present day North Sea.
 Deposition was interrupted periodically by contemporaneous tectonism diverting the river system to another part of the basin, thereby allowing time, and freedom from active sedimentation, for the formation of calcrete.
 Towards the top of the succession lakes were established on the braid-plain which received short-lived pulses of sediment during stream and sheet flood events.
 During drier periods the lake waters receded, resulting in increased salinities and the formation of cementstones.
 Fluvio-lacustrine conditions continued to dominate deposition in the Lower Carboniferous, with thin, overbank crevasse-splay sands and silts giving way towards the top of the succession to a thick deltaic or low sinuosity distributary channel sandbody deposited on the Lower Carboniferous coastal alluvial plain.